yohangz/generator-typescript-npm-bower/generators/readme/templates/README.md

 <% if(browser){ -%>
   dev-test          Runs the test specs with Chrome
 <% } -%>
-  coverage          Generate coverage reports by running all the tests via karma doc               Generate API Documentation tsconfig-update   Update files section in tsconfig.json using filesGlob entries watch             Watches ts source files and runs tslint, jshint <% if(styles) { if(scss){ -%>and sass-lint <% } else { -%>and csslint <% }} -%>on change
+  coverage          Generate coverage reports by running all the tests doc               Generate API Documentation tsconfig-update   Update files section in tsconfig.json using filesGlob entries watch             Watches ts source files and runs tslint, jshint <% if(styles) { if(scss){ -%>and sass-lint <% } else { -%>and csslint <% }} -%>on change